SOIL DISTRICT TECHNICIAN 1280

 Assists in the design of waterways, terraces, irrigation systems, drainage channels, diversions and nonpoint pollution abatement projects which may require the use of engineering, mapping and other computer programs;

-Calculates soil erosion rates, peak and total flow of storm water surface runoff and recommends and designs corrective measures as needed;
+Calculates soil erosion rates, peak and total flow of storm water surface runoff, recommends, and designs corrective measures as needed;

 Assists in the implementation of local U.S.D.A.- Natural Resource Conservation Service and Farm Service Agency programs;